-Figure 7: Opportunity for Investment - 2014/15
+Figure 8: Opportunity for Investment - 2015/16

 It is likely that the quantity of excess capacity will differ from the preliminary value presented here due to changes in forecast electricity demand, commitments to new plant that are currently being considered by Market Participants and/or new DSM initiatives.
+In addition, Rule Change proposal RC_2012_21 has been submitted into the Rule Change Process6.
+This proposal seeks to amend the Planning Criterion and if approved, would be expected to reduce the Reserve Capacity Requirement by approximately 30 MW.
 Proposed projects will be included in future determinations of the demand/supply balance based on data gathered through this Request for Expression of Interest process.
-These will be summarised within the 2012 Statement of Opportunities Report.
+These will be summarised within the 2013 Statement of Opportunities Report.